IDEXX Laboratories (NASDAQ:IDXX) Updates FY 2024 Earnings Guidance

 IDEXX Laboratories (NASDAQ:IDXX – Get Free Report) updated its FY 2024 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of 10.370-10.530 for the period, compared to the consensus estimate of 10.520.
+The company provided EPS guidance of 10.370-10.530 for the period, compared to the consensus EPS estimate of 10.520.
 The company issued revenue guidance of $3.9 billion-$3.9 billion, compared to the consensus revenue estimate of $3.9 billion.
 IDEXX Laboratories also updated its FY24 guidance to 10.37-10.53 EPS.

-IDXX has been the subject of a number of analyst reports.
-Stifel Nicolaus cut their price target on IDEXX Laboratories from $510.00 to $500.00 and set a “hold” rating for the company in a report on Thursday, October 10th.
-JPMorgan Chase & Co. reduced their target price on IDEXX Laboratories from $630.00 to $575.00 and set an “overweight” rating for the company in a report on Friday, October 11th.
-Piper Sandler decreased their price target on IDEXX Laboratories from $600.00 to $520.00 and set a “neutral” rating on the stock in a research report on Wednesday, August 14th.
-BTIG Research initiated coverage on shares of IDEXX Laboratories in a research report on Thursday, July 25th.
-They issued a “buy” rating and a $580.00 price objective for the company.
-Finally, StockNews.com lowered shares of IDEXX Laboratories from a “buy” rating to a “hold” rating in a report on Wednesday, July 10th.
-Three analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, IDEXX Laboratories currently has a consensus rating of “Moderate Buy” and an average target price of $574.13.
+Several equities research analysts have recently issued reports on the stock.
+JPMorgan Chase & Co. lowered their target price on shares of IDEXX Laboratories from $630.00 to $575.00 and set an “overweight” rating for the company in a report on Friday, October 11th.
+Piper Sandler lowered their target price on shares of IDEXX Laboratories from $600.00 to $520.00 and set a “neutral” rating for the company in a report on Wednesday, August 14th.
+StockNews.com lowered shares of IDEXX Laboratories from a “buy” rating to a “hold” rating in a report on Wednesday, July 10th.
+BTIG Research initiated coverage on shares of IDEXX Laboratories in a report on Thursday, July 25th.
+They set a “buy” rating and a $580.00 price objective for the company.
+Finally, Stifel Nicolaus decreased their price objective on shares of IDEXX Laboratories from $510.00 to $500.00 and set a “hold” rating for the company in a report on Thursday, October 10th.
+Three research analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+According to MarketBeat.com, IDEXX Laboratories presently has an average rating of “Moderate Buy” and a consensus price target of $574.13.

-IDEXX Laboratories (NASDAQ:IDXX – Get Free Report) last released its earnings results on Thursday, October 31st.
+IDEXX Laboratories (NASDAQ:IDXX – Get Free Report) last posted its quarterly earnings results on Thursday, October 31st.
 The company reported $2.80 EPS for the quarter, beating the consensus estimate of $2.69 by $0.11.
-The company had revenue of $975.50 million for the quarter, compared to analyst estimates of $980.32 million.
-IDEXX Laboratories had a net margin of 22.34% and a return on equity of 57.03%.
-The firm’s quarterly revenue was up 6.6% compared to the same quarter last year.
-During the same quarter last year, the firm earned $2.53 EPS.
-As a group, research analysts predict that IDEXX Laboratories will post 10.44 earnings per share for the current year.
+IDEXX Laboratories had a net margin of 22.53% and a return on equity of 55.42%.
+The business had revenue of $975.50 million during the quarter, compared to analyst estimates of $980.32 million.
+During the same quarter in the previous year, the business posted $2.53 EPS.
+The company’s quarterly revenue was up 6.6% compared to the same quarter last year.
+Equities analysts anticipate that IDEXX Laboratories will post 10.44 EPS for the current fiscal year.

 IDEXX Laboratories Company Profile